cloudevents/spec/pubsub-protocol-binding.md

 #### 3.1.3.
 Metadata Attributes

 All [CloudEvents][ce] attributes
-MUST be individually mapped to and from distinct Pub/Sub message attributes, with exceptions noted below.
+MUST be individually mapped to and from distinct Pub/Sub message attributes.

-CloudEvents extensions that define their own attributes MAY define a diverging mapping to Pub/Sub attributes for those attributes, especially if specific attributes need to align with Pub/Sub features or with other specifications that have explicit Pub/Sub attribute bindings.

-An extension specification that defines a diverging mapping rule for Pub/Sub, and any revision of such a specification, MUST also define explicit mapping rules for all other transport bindings that are part of the CloudEvents core at the time of the submission or revision.

 ##### 3.1.3.1 Pub/Sub Attribute Names